csdavids519/SugarRush/readme.md

 ### Delivery cost calculation

 A benefit to our customers would be to calculate shipping cots before checkout, this feature would need to be researched before implemented and would use the already available shipping info data from the customer.

+### Display of order history
+The profile page should include a history of previous orders from the user account.

 ---